A scaling analysis of a cat and mouse Markov chain: The reflected random walk

 If $C_0=n$ and define by induction $\tau_{n}=0$ and, for $0\leq i\leq n$,

-hence, $\tau_n+\cdots +\tau_i$ is the first time when the cat crosses level $i$.
-The strong Markov property gives that the $(\tau_i,0\leq i\leq n-1)$ are i.i.d.
-A standard calculation, see Grimmett and Stirzaker~\cite{Grimmett:09} for example, gives that
+hence, $\tau_n+\cdots+\tau_i$ is the first time when the cat crosses level $i$.
+The strong Markov property gives that the $(\tau_i,0\leq i\leq n-1)$\vadjust{\goodbreak} are i.i.d.
+A standard calculation (see Grimmett and Stirzaker \cite{Grimmett09}, e.g.) gives that